|

 ·

-Disrespect: persistently putting
+Disrespect: persistently putting you down

-from your purse without asking, refusing to help with childcare or housework.
+your purse without asking, refusing to help with childcare or housework.

 ·

-Breaking trust: lying to you,
+Breaking trust: lying to you, withholding

-withholding information from you, being jealous, having other relationships, breaking promises and shared agreements.
+information from you, being jealous, having other relationships, breaking promises and shared agreements.

 ·

-Isolation: monitoring or blocking
+Isolation: monitoring or blocking your telephone

-your telephone calls, telling you where you can and cannot go, preventing you from seeing friends and relatives.
+calls, telling you where you can and cannot go, preventing you from seeing friends and relatives.

 ·

-Harassment: following you, checking
+Harassment: following you, checking up on

-up on you, opening your mail, repeatedly checking to see who has telephoned you, embarrassing you in public.
+you, opening your mail, repeatedly checking to see who has telephoned you, embarrassing you in public.

 ·

-Threats: making angry gestures,
+Threats: making angry gestures, using physical

-using physical size to intimidate, shouting you down, destroying your possessions, breaking things, punching walls, wielding
+size to intimidate, shouting you down, destroying your possessions, breaking things, punching walls, wielding a knife or a

-a knife or a gun, threatening to kill or harm you and the children.
+gun, threatening to kill or harm you and the children.

 ·

-Sexual violence: using force,
+Sexual violence: using force, threats or

-treatment based on your sexual orientation.
+based on your sexual orientation.

 ·

-Physical violence: punching,
+Physical violence: punching, slapping, hitting,

-slapping, hitting, biting, pinching, kicking, pulling hair out, pushing, shoving, burning, strangling.
+biting, pinching, kicking, pulling hair out, pushing, shoving, burning, strangling.

 ·

-Denial: saying the abuse doesn't
+Denial: saying the abuse doesn't happen,

-it will never happen again.
+will never happen again.

 AACT Domestic Violence Certification Application